AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_ClientCredentialClient.md

 ## `Update Client Credential Client`

-Update a Client Credential Client.
+Update a client credential client.
 It can take up to one hour
             for these values to manifest in the authentication process.

 ### Request